spitemonster/utilities/README.md

                                      /target--image-retina.jpg 2560w" />
 ```

-It is up to the user to include the correct URLs and add an alt tag, but aside from that the script automates loading the srcSet in the background
+It is up to the user to include the correct URLs and add an alt tag, but aside from that the script automates loading the srcSet in the background by preloading the most appropriately sized image.

 ## SCSS